skyportal/kowalski/README.md

 ### Ingest Catalogs in Kowalski (fits, csv)

-To ingest a new catalog into Kowalski from a fits, csv, or parquet file, you can use the `ingest_catalog.py` script in the `tools` directory.
+To ingest a new catalog into Kowalski from a fits, csv, or parquet file, you can use the `ingest_catalog.py` script in the `ingesters` directory.
 To use it, run:

 ```bash
 PYTHONPATH=. python kowalski/ingesters/ingest_catalog.py --catalog_name="TEST" --path="data/catalogs/<your_file.fits_csv_or_parquet>" --max_docs=500 --ra_col="RA" --dec_col="DEC" --format="<fits_csv_or_parquet>"